Royal Courts of Justice

 Mr Bartlet-Jones suggested that the life story work was likely to be scant and lacking in meaningful information about G's cultural identity.
 Ms Sutherland disagreed stating that there would be details about the cultural identity of both parents, what they wanted for their children in the future, as well as details about contact and what happened during court proceedings, presented in a child focussed way.
 It was an on-going piece of work and the adoptive parents would be encouraged to continue with it.

-Ms Sutherland referred to an agency engaged by the local authority called ‘Adopt London North' and a ‘family finder’, with whom she has already met and the matching process has begun.
+Ms Sutherland referred to an agency engaged by the local authority called ‘Adopt London North' and a ‘family finder’, with whom she had already met, and the matching process has begun.
 She stated that the agency offers support and advice to adopters to work with children to understand a wide variety of issues including cultural and religious background.
 At her initial meeting with the family finder, all matters within the child permanency report including cultural and religious persuasion and dual heritage were discussed.
 She indicated that whilst the family finder would aspire to find adopters with similar cultural heritage, this may not be achievable.

 However, if G and S were placed with white British adopters, the adoption service would ensure that they had an understanding of G’s Lebanese background.
 At this stage, it was not possible to know whether the adoptive parents would be white, mixed race, with Lebanese heritage, or if they had any religious beliefs or views about circumcision.

-Ms Sutherland also indicated that they would look at adopters who would be supportive of contact between G and his older half brother, as a family member with the same mixed race heritage, and an important link to G's racial and cultural background.
+Ms Sutherland also indicated that they would look at adopters who would be supportive of contact between G and his older half-brother, as a family member with the same mixed-race heritage, and an important link to G's racial and cultural background.
 Ms Sutherland agreed with Ms Rayson that circumcision is ‘one small aspect of much wider cultural heritage’ and that circumcision is not solely the means by which G's cultural identity is enhanced.

-Ultimately, the local authority argue that there are no clear or cogent arguments that this irreversible procedure would be in G’s best interests and that the decision should be deferred until G is older and can make the decision himself.
+Ultimately, the local authority argues that there are no clear or cogent arguments that this irreversible procedure would be in G’s best interests and that the decision should be deferred until G is older and can make the decision himself.

 The father